shopsys/shopsys/docs/extensibility/extending-form-from-plugin.md

 ```

-Then you need to add the CRUD extension, in our example it's `product-feed-heureka/src/Form/HeurekaProductCrudExtension.php`.
+Then, you need to add the CRUD extension.
+In our example, it's `product-feed-heureka/src/Form/HeurekaProductCrudExtension.php`.
-Here you need to add methods for handling data and methods `getFormTypeClass` to set what form should be used and `getFormLabel` so the form can have fitting label.
+Here, you need to add methods for handling data and methods `getFormTypeClass` to set what form should be used and `getFormLabel` so the form can have a fitting label.

 ```php